 Wondering what to eat in Lisbon during your first visit to Portugal?
-Whether you want to try a Pastel de Nata or Bifana Sandwich, read on to find ten Portuguese food favorites that you need to eat during your Lisbon food trip.
+Whether you want to try a Pastel de Nata or a Bifana Sandwich, read on to find ten Lisbon food favorites that you need to eat during your food trip.

 Previously under the radar, Lisbon has hit the tourism big time with travelers who flock to the Portuguese capital at all times of the year.
 Many of these travelers are new to Portuguese food since it’s not a typical cuisine in many parts of the world.

 As for us, we now live in Lisbon.
 However, we first experienced food in Lisbon back in 2007 during our honeymoon.
 At that time, information about what and where to eat in Lisbon and the rest of Portugal was sparse.

 Discover why we moved to Portugal.